saluji/TSOT/README.md

 * Thanh Pham

 ## Link
-<a href="https://saluji.itch.io/tsot">Download the prototype from out itch.io page!</a>
+<a href="https://saluji.itch.io/tsot">Download the prototype from our itch.io page!</a>

 ## Credits
 This prototype was created at the Visualistaion and Interaction in Digital Media (VIS) program of HS Ansbach​.